-Understanding this process and its benefits may help a party decide if they would like to participate.
+Understanding this mediation process and its benefits as it attempts to ease dispute resolution may help a charging party decide if they would like to participate.
 It can also be helpful to know how to prepare for a mediation.
-This article will outline the EEOC mediation process and help job seekers, employers, and employees
+This article will outline the EEOC mediation process and help job seekers, employers, and employees.

 A Standard EEOC Claim

-- Discrimination: Before a charge will be filed, an employee or job seeker will experience an event or action that is discriminatory in some way or seems to be.
-As mentioned above, there are a variety of protected characteristics that the employee may have for which they experience discrimination in some way.
-Discrimination will be any instance of differing treatment for the claimant that is based upon the characteristic.
+Before a charge is filed, an employee or job seeker will experience an event or action that is discriminatory in some way or seems to be.
+As mentioned above, there are a variety of protected characteristics that the employee may have for which they experience employment discrimination in some way.

-- Mediation: Mediation will most often occur at this step.
+Mediation will most often occur at this step.
 If the parties can resolve their dispute without the need for further investigation and stress, it can save the parties a lot of time.
 However, this is not the only place where mediation can take place.
-If mediation is not chosen here, or if mediation is not effective, the parties will move forward.
+If the mediation process is not chosen here, or if mediation is not effective, the parties will move forward.

-- Answer: The employer will usually be asked to file a written answer to the charge.
+The employer will usually be asked to file a written answer to the charge.
 This answer will be given both to the EEOC and the person bringing the charge.
-The original claimant may submit a response within 20 days of receiving the answer.
+The original charging party may submit a response within 20 days of receiving the answer.

-- Conclusions: If the EEOC is not able to determine if a law was violated, they will give the party a Notice of a Right to Sue, which allows the claimant to bring a suit in court.
-If the EEOC does determine that there was a violation of federal law, there will be a conciliation phase, where the parties attempt to resolve the dispute, but if it cannot be settled, the case will be presented to the legal team to either sue or give the claimant the right to sue.
+If the EEOC is not able to determine if a law was violated, they will give the party a Notice of a Right to Sue, which allows the charging party to bring a suit in court.
+If the EEOC does determine that there was a violation of federal law, there will be a conciliation phase, where the parties attempt to resolve the dispute.
+However, if it cannot be settled, the case will be presented to the legal team to either sue or give the charging party the right to sue.

-Even the strongest cases of discrimination may end up taking their time and winding through the EEOC before a lawsuit is even filed, which means that the case will still be ongoing and the claimant will need to share their story again at trial.
+Even the strongest cases of discrimination may end up taking their time and winding through the EEOC before a lawsuit is even filed.
+Meaning that the case will still be ongoing and the claimant will need to share their story again at trial.
 This intensive process will often push parties to settle before the final result.

 Mediating an EEOC Claim

-Because of the length of these investigations, many claimants will choose to attempt mediation at any one of a variety of stages in the process.
+Because of the length of these investigations, many claimants will choose a mediation program at one of the stages listed above.
 As mentioned above, the EEOC will begin recommending mediation once a charge is filed, partially because, at this stage, the parties will not be as set in their positions as later on.

 However, mediation is an option throughout the investigation process and even after the Commission has issued a determination that a federal law was violated.
 This expansion allows the parties to choose to resolve their dispute without penalty and frees up the EEOC’s resources.